Flawion/KOMvvmSample/README.md

 1. Components - Buttons, labels and different kinds of views, used in code by different scenes.
 Creating the defaults types of views are key to create easily application themes mechanism.
 All defaults views should use theme colors and fonts from "Resources" part of architecture.
 2. Extensions - Extensions of common used UI types like UIView, UIImage etc.
 3. Scenes - UI part of scene.
 Each scene should be constructed from:
+    1. ViewControllerRegister - Registers the viewController, appropriate viewModel should be resolved from the container and passed to the controller.
-    1. ViewController - Controller of scene, that makes available scene logic and some actions to the views by protocol.
+    2. ViewController - Controller of scene, that makes available scene logic and some actions to the views by protocol.
     2. ViewControllerProtocol - Logic and list of controller actions that can be used from views in scene.
     3. View - Views that can use logic and some actions from the controller by protocol.
 4. Resources - Theme and localizations files.
 Files can be assigned to the app target to create specific skin per app (white label).